bzy-debug/learn/js/YDKJSY/notes.md

 ## Chapter 1

 JS is backwords compatible.
-It's a good choice for code living forever.
+It's a good choice for codes living forever.

 Consisteny is the most important property for programming language.